Academic Progress Standards

 - At the time of transfer, students will be expected to meet the entrance requirements of the institutions to which they are transferring.
 The transferability of courses taken at YVC is determined by the institution to which the student transfers.
 Other institutions accept most YVC distribution courses.

-- A student may earn a total of more than 90 credits at YVC, but the total number of credits accepted for transfer is determined by the institution to which the student transfers.
+- A student may earn more than 90 credits at YVC, but the total accepted for transfer is determined by the institution to which the student transfers.

 - Courses numbered below 100 will not normally transfer to a four-year institution.